 Kennels and dog boarding facilities are always an option if you have nobody to look after your dog.
 They’re usually happy for you to visit so that your dog can have a wander around the place and get used to the smells.
 It might be worth visiting a couple of times before you go away, for extra reassurance!
 And remember, when you go away for a long time, give your pal a little something for comfort, they’ll really appreciate it.

-Leaving your dog when you have to go to work doesn’t have to be a tortuous experience every single day.
+Leaving your dog when you have to go to work doesn’t have to be a difficult experience every single day.
 Once you start the process of getting your dog trained into knowing how to be in their own company, or introduce them to a doggy daycare, they will gradually become more confident when they’re without you.
-That sense of independence they’ll get from it will be beneficial to their overall happiness too!
-Petlab Co’s Total Calm chews are an excellent way to prevent aggressive or anxious behavior for dogs that act out, especially in the earlier stages!
-We hope these work, so that you feel less guilty and your dog feels more comfortable.
-A happy dog makes a happy home!
+That sense of independence they’ll get from it may be beneficial to their overall happiness too!